xairy/raw-gadget/docs/setup_raspberry-pi.md

 12. Build and load the USB Raw Gadget module following [these instructions](/raw_gadget);

-13. Connect the Raspberry Pi USB OTG connector to a USB host.
+13. Connect the Raspberry Pi USB OTG port to a USB host.

-    On Raspberry Pi Zero W, the connector is titled `USB` on the board.
+    On Raspberry Pi Zero, this port is titled `USB` on the board.
     You will need to unplug the USB Ethernet adapter for this step if you have it plugged in.

-    On Raspberry Pi 4 B, the OTG connector is the Type-C one titled `POWER IN`.
+    On Raspberry Pi 4 B, the OTG port is the Type-C one titled `POWER IN`.
+    It can be used for both powering the board and emulating USB devices at the same time.
     You might need to power off the board to reconnect it to the USB host;

 14. Build and run the Raw Gadget [keyboard emulator program](/examples):